kiwix/kiwix-js/README.md

 Some nightly builds are generated, and should only be used for testing purpose: https://download.kiwix.org/nightly/.

-There is a test implementation of the latest code at https://kiwix.github.io/kiwix-js/, but this is used for development, and may be buggy, experimental or unstable.
+There is a test implementation of the latest code at https://kiwix.github.io/kiwix-js/ (unbundled: needs a modern browser that suppors native ES6 modules), and a bundled version for any
+HTML5 browser (>=IE11) at https://kiwix.github.io/kiwix-js/dist/, but these implementations are used for development, and may be buggy, experimental or unstable.
+A stable PWA version for use in the browser extensions is available from https://browser-extension.kiwix.org/current/.

 ## Previous versions